xcart/xc5-manual/en/modules/ebay_integration/importing_products_from_ebay.md

          _Inactive items_ are items from eBay listings that have been ended within the past 30 days.
        * **eBay Item SKU**: Enter the eBay SKU of the item that needs to be imported (Such a SKU can be obtained from the _Custom Label_ field of the item).
 If you need to import multiple items, enter a comma separated list of SKUs.
 It is also possible to leave this field blank if you do not want to limit the range of items for import by SKU.
        * **Upload item images**: With this option enabled, item images will be imported from eBay along with the item details and description to become product images in your X-Cart store.
 With this option disabled, eBay items will be imported without the images.
-       * **Remove exists products**: Before importing an item from eBay, the module will check whether this item is new or already exists in your X-Cart store (See more info in the section "New and existing items in eBay import" below).
+       * **Remove exists products**: Before importing an item from eBay, the addon will check whether this item is new or already exists in your X-Cart store (See more info in the section "New and existing items in eBay import" below).
 With this option enabled, any item found to be existing in your X-Cart store will be removed from the store and replaced with the respective item from eBay.
-       * **Import only new items**: Before importing an item from eBay, the module will check whether this item is new or already exists in your X-Cart store  (See more info in the section "New and existing items in eBay import" below).
+       * **Import only new items**: Before importing an item from eBay, the addon will check whether this item is new or already exists in your X-Cart store  (See more info in the section "New and existing items in eBay import" below).
 With this option enabled, only the items that do not already exist in your X-Cart store will be imported.

    3. Click **Import items** to launch the product import process.